 He spent time or lived in Cincinnati, Chicago, Munich, Toledo, Pittsburgh, New York City, Miami and Mexico City.

-Apparently, in Mexico City, he was a resident at a hotel called the Casa Gonzales.
-I found a couple videos on Youtube that show a hotel called the Casa Gonzales that have portraits on the wall that may be his work (look starting 1:52 in this video).
+Late in his life he lived in Mexico City, definitely between 1968 and 1972 (at age 91) where he engaged in portraiture.
+Apparently, he was a resident at a hotel called the Casa Gonzales.
+Pictures of their rooms show antique portraits on the walls that may be by Lieftuchter.
+I also found a video on Youtube that show a hotel called the Casa Gonzales that have portraits on the wall that may be his work (look starting 1:52 in this video).
 It’s almost certainly the same place as the videomakers say that it’s been run by the same family for 4 generations.
 I wonder if Mexico City is where he died as I can’t find any death dates .

 A women named Ursula Li had her portrait painted there, and here is what she said in this article: